Digital Marketing For E-Commerce

 Whereas Digital marketing refers to using online platforms to promote a product or service.
 Some common forms of digital marketing include –

 For E-commerce – Traditional or Digital Marketing?

-Both can be used parallelly.
+Both can be used parallely.
 Traditional channels can be beneficial for branding & reaching out to a larger audience.
 How much to focus upon them depends upon business to business.

 But since E-commerce is buying & selling of goods and services “online.”
-Undoubtedly you need to have a complete & a strong ‘digital marketing funnel’ for your E-commerce business.
+Undoubtedly you need to have a complete & a strong ‘Digital Marketing Strategy’ for your E-commerce business.